-Almost all bookstores here in the Philippines has at least one type of UPCAT reviewer.
+Almost all bookstores here in the Philippines have at least one type of UPCAT reviewer.
 You can easily find one in your nearest bookstore.
 There are also some reviewers and mock tests found on the net.

 “What are the things I need to do before the exam?”

 Other than scanning your notes, all you need to do is relax.
 Make sure that all the things you need to bring are prepared the night before.
 It would also be advisable to bring snacks and water.
 This is just in case you start to get hungry or thirsty during the exam.
 And bring a jacket; it may get cold in the testing room.
 Additionally, to avoid getting lost on the day of the exam, make it a point to familiarize yourself in advance with the place where you’ll take the exam so that you won’t have to stress about it on the day itself.